 A solution to this problem lies with the methods currently used to deal with Biomass data.
 Biomass data has very similar properties to the otolith chemistry data, having a number of null observations where the species was not found to be present and a distribution of positive continuous weight samples for the species that are found to be present.
-The solution to modelling the Biomass data and consequently the otolith Chemistry data is the Tweedie Distribution.
+The solution to modelling the Biomass data and consequently the otolith chemistry data is the Tweedie Distribution.
 The Tweedie distributions suitability to biomass data is explained in detail in 29, however is largely due it’s equivalence to summing a Poisson number of gamma random variables.
 This allows the null observations to be modelled with the Poisson component and the positive continuous observations with the gamma component.
 The Tweedie distribution also has a flexible mean-variance relationship.
 If yij are Tweedie distributed then Eyij= μij, Varyij=ϕjμijυ, where ν is a power parameter that controls the shape of the distribution and ϕj (in the context of our study) is a chemical specific dispersion parameter.
 The mean-variance relationship is therefore defined by Taylor’s power law30, which has been shown to arise under a variety of ecological processes31.

 For ecological studies using multivariate abundance data such as species abundances, multivariate generalised linear models (MGLMs) are becoming more popular as they allow increased certainty and interpretability of the results, flexibility, and efficiency compared to distance-based methods32,33.
 While MGLMs are now common for abundance data34, they are rarely used for other datasets despite the flexibility of the method which allows users to specify model parameters to fit a dataset.
 Otolith chemistry data and shape data can be easily applied in an MGLM setting34,35, for instance by specifying appropriate mean-variance relationships and error distributions for the data34.
 The use of the Tweedie distribution in an MGLM setting is also discussed in detail in 35.
 Appropriately modelling the mean-variance relationship of data avoids misleading results that can that arise in the traditional approaches when their homogeneity assumptions are not met32.
 Assumptions for these models can also be readily checked by plotting Dunn-Smyth residuals which are randomised quantile residuals that have been shown to be effective at detecting many forms of model misspecification for generalised linear models36,37.
 MGLM’s have also been found to have higher power then distance-based methods such as PERMANOVA32.
 Visualisations can also be performed in an MGLM setting using a latent variable factor analysis38,39 or by taking a copula approach40 that do not mislead users into mistaking differences in variance with differences in the mean.